PSYCHOL 2005 - Foundations Health & Lifespan Development

-Learning & Teaching ModesThis course is taught in 24 face-to-face lectures supplemented by 4 face-to-face tutorials.
+Learning & Teaching ModesThis course is taught in 24 face-to-face lectures supplemented by 5 face-to-face tutorials - Marks are allocated for participation in 4 of the 5 tutorials.
 Ad hoc drop in workshops assist with preparation of the major assignment.
 Engagement in the tutorials, self-directed learning activities and with the additional reading provided is expected.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Lectures: 2 x 1 hour lectures each week for 12 weeks = 24 hours